SPARKLE: A Nonparametric Approach for Online Decision-Making with High-Dimensional Covariates: Rate Analysis of Doubly Penalized Estimator Under -Regular Support

-As is standard practice in high-dimensional statistical learning, Theorem~\ref{thm:superrorbound} allows the dimensionality $d$ to grow with the sample size $n$, as long as the growth rate is not too fast (exponential growth is permitted), as stipulated by the condition~\eqref{eq:dim-slow-grow}.
-In particular, this condition trivially holds for a fixed $d$.
-The $L_2$-norm bound \eqref{eq:L_2-error} has been established by \cite{tan2019doubly}, while it assumes fixed domain instead of $c$-regular supports.
-Moreover, the $L_\infty$-norm bound \eqref{eq:L_inf-error} and the RKHS-norm bound \eqref{eq:RKHS-error} are new contributions.
+As in high-dimensional statistical learning, Theorem~\ref{thm:superrorbound} allows the dimensionality $d$ to grow with the sample size $n$, provided the growth is not too fast (exponential growth is permitted), as required by the condition~\eqref{eq:dim-slow-grow}.
+This condition is automatically satisfied when $d$ is fixed.
+The $L_2$ bound \eqref{eq:L_2-error} was established by \cite{tan2019doubly} for fixed domains; here we handle $\mathscr{C}$-regular supports.
+The $L_\infty$ bound \eqref{eq:L_inf-error} and the RKHS bound \eqref{eq:RKHS-error} are new.